-Upon the completion of this offering, the holders of shares of our preferred stock upon closing of this offering, are also entitled to short-form registration rights.
+Upon the completion of this offering, the holders of 23,678,568 shares of our common stock, including those issuable upon the conversion of shares of our preferred stock upon closing of this offering, are also entitled to short-form registration rights.
 Pursuant to the Investor Rights Agreement, if we are eligible to file a registration statement on Form S-3, upon the written request of at least 20% in interest of these holders to sell registrable securities at an aggregate price of at least \$3.0 million, we will be required to use commercially reasonable efforts to effect a registration of such shares.
 We are required to effect only two registrations in any twelve-month period pursuant to this provision of the investor rights agreement.